-Now that the USPS changes are in place, here are a few answers to common questions in our Support inbox!
+Now that the 2016 USPS rate changes are in place, here are a few answers to common questions in our Support inbox!

 Q1: ”Why are my rates higher?”

 On January 17th, 2016, the USPS changed many of their services and increased many of their rates, notably Priority services.
 For more details, check out this USPS Press Release.